huhady/huhady.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: <a href='https://seas.umich.edu/research/faculty/hazem-abdelhady'>Affiliations</a>.
-School for Environment and Sustainability, University of Michigan
+Geography Department, Texas A&M University

 profile: